 As you can see, reconsideration requests aren’t a speedy process, especially if for some reason they deny you.
 In our case, we should have never received a manual action in the first place as the subdomains didn’t exist.
 We have a feeling something on Google’s end from a couple years back got pushed into the system somehow by accident.

 This is also a good time to bring up the fact that you should always separate domains for crucial projects and clients.
 Subdomains can impact your main domain when it comes to SEO.
 Yes, this is kind of scary.
-Our new friend Glenn actually has a great article about this: the terrifying connection between malware, GSC, rogue subdomains.
+Our new friend Glenn actually has a great article about how malware can cause huge SEO problems for your sites: the terrifying connection between malware, GSC, rogue subdomains.

 On February 24th, 2018 all the new content which we had been publishing since January 26th, 2018 started to rank. 🤘 This was four days before the reconsideration request was removed.
 So while it appears this was in fact the cause, it is still hard to 100% confirm this.
 Such is SEO.